Xomega-Net/Xomega.Docs/docs/framework/common-ui/lookup.md

 You can also have `property` elements under the `properties` node that provide default values for the named attributes.
 :::

-In order to register an `XmlLookupCacheLoader` for your resource file during the startup, you can call the `AddXmlResourceCacheLoader` extension method, and give it the assembly that contains your embedded resource, as well as the name of the resource file, as follows.
+In order to register an `XmlLookupCacheLoader` for your resource file during the startup, you can call the `AddXmlResourceCacheLoader` extension method and give it the assembly that contains your embedded resource, as well as the name of the resource file, as follows.

 ```cs
 public void ConfigureServices(IServiceCollection services)